Lala Kent Returns To ‘Vanderpump Rules’ After ‘Married’ Boyfriend Drama

 After posting what appeared to be a major clue about her mystery man on Twitter, Lala Kent will be seen reuniting with her co-stars, including her on-screen nemesis, Katie Maloney, for the Season 5 reunion special.

-In honor of the upcoming episode, Lala Kent teased her return on Twitter on April 1 along with the hash tag, “Give them Lala.”
+In honor of the upcoming episode, Lala Kent teased her return on Twitter on April 1 along with the hashtag, “Give them Lala.”

 Although Lala Kent quit Vanderpump Rules midway through filming on Vanderpump Rules Season 5 due to the ongoing speculation into her relationship with an allegedly married man, she recently suggested that she may not be done with the show after all.